Leith Walk: Buildings

 On the upper Elm Row section, midway between Brunswick Street and Montgomery Street, are the remains of what was built as William Williams' New Veterinary College.
 Only the front building remains, as the complex of stables and support buildings were demolished to create student housing in 2014.
 The front building was designed in 1872 by William Hamilton Beattie with sculpture by John Rhind.
 The sculpture was removed and ornate ground floor lost in the 1970s when converted into studio space for Scottish Television's Gateway Studios.
 The main college structure stood to the rear and contained a fascinating combination ranging from stained glass to stables.
 The huge rear college complex was demolished in 2014 to make room for student housing.

 Other recent losses include the "Craig and Rose" paint and varnish works at Steads Place and Springfield Street, famous suppliers of the red paint used on the Forth Bridge (which was used as their company logo).
 This site has been redeveloped as housing.
-Leith Walk terminates (in colloquial terms at least) at the Omni Centre and St. James Centre at its southern end.
+Leith Walk terminates (in colloquial terms at least) at the Omni Centre and St James Quarter at its southern end.
 The lower northern end terminates where Great Junction and Duke streets meet.